lsst/felis/docs/index.rst

    -  A user in a ``CREATE USER`` statement in Oracle
    -  A SQLite file, which might be named according to ``[name].db``

--  **@id** — an identifier for this group of tables.
+:``@id``: An identifier for this group of tables.
 This may be used for relating schemas together at a higher level.
 Typically, the name of the schema can be used as the id.
--  **description** — A textual description of this schema
--  **tables** — the list of tables in the schema.
+:``description``: A textual description of this schema :``tables``: the list of tables in the schema.
 A schema MUST have one or more tables.

 Schemas MAY in addition have any number of annotations which provide information about the group of tables.
 Annotations on a group of tables may include: